Select Page

 A Cook County Jury Awarded $101 Million to the Mother of a Brain-Damaged Boy

 In 2019, the mother of a boy who was severely brain-damaged due to a birth injury received a jury award of $101 million.
 The parties agreed to cap the number of damages at $50 million before the jury announced the verdict.
 Hospital staff ignored results from an ultrasound that indicated that the baby did not move for six hours during labor.
 The mother told the ultrasound tech that she could not feel the baby move in utero.
 At trial, medical experts testified that if the medical practitioners had used reasonable care, he would not have been brain-damaged.
-Failure to conduct a cesarean section resulted in the lack of oxygen that caused the brain damage.
+Failure to conduct a cesarean section resulted in a lack of oxygen that caused brain damage.
 Unfortunately, the boy cannot walk, speak, or even sit up on his own.

 A Jury Awarded the Family of a Deceased Alabama College Student $9 Million